Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The plugin has no settings for you to configure, so you can start using it straight away.

 To create an image category, go to Media » Att.
-Category in the WordPress dashboard.
-After that, type in a name for the category, add an optional description, and enter a slug, which will be the category’s URL.
+Category in the WordPress dashboard and type in a name for the category.

 When you’re done, go ahead and create the category by clicking on the ‘Add New Att.
 Category’ button.